dvdoug/BoxPacker/docs/too-large-items.rst

 There is no attempt made to handle/recover from them internally.

 This includes the case where there are no boxes large enough to pack a particular item.
-The normal operation of the Packer class is to throw an ``ItemTooLargeException``.
+The normal operation of the Packer class is to throw an ``NoBoxesAvailableException``.
 If your application has well-defined logging and monitoring it may be sufficient to simply allow the exception to bubble up to your generic handling layer and handle like any other runtime failure.
 Alternatively, you may wish to catch it explicitly and have domain-specific handling logic e.g.

 .. code-block:: php

     <?php
-        use DVDoug\BoxPacker\ItemTooLargeException;
+        use DVDoug\BoxPacker\NoBoxesAvailableException;
         use DVDoug\BoxPacker\Packer;
         use DVDoug\BoxPacker\Test\TestBox;  // use your own `Box` implementation use DVDoug\BoxPacker\Test\TestItem; // use your own `Item` implementation